kaistseo/UnitySocketIO-WebSocketSharp/README.md

 ### Building for iOS devices

-If you want to build this library for iOS devices, you have to copy all the sources of [SimpleJson](https://github.com/facebook-csharp-sdk/simple-json), [websocket-sharp](https://github.com/sta/websocket-sharp), [UnitySocketIO](https://github.com/NetEase/UnitySocketIO) to a folder of your project, instead of the DLLs.
+If you want to build this library for iOS devices, you have to copy all the sources of [SimpleJson](https://github.com/facebook-csharp-sdk/simple-json), [websocket-sharp](https://github.com/sta/websocket-sharp), UnitySocketIO-WebSocketSharp to a folder of your project, instead of the DLLs.

 - And before you build it, you have to modify WebSocket.cs of websocket-sharp as follows: